microsoft/vscode-docs/docs/remote/containers.md

 ### Remote - Containers limitations

-* Alpine Linux or Windows container images are not yet supported.
-Most images come with a Debian or Ubuntu based flavor you can use instead.
-(Typically Alpine variations end in `-alpine`).
+* Windows container images are **not** yet supported.
+* You can enable experimental Alpine Linux support by setting `"remote.containers.enableExperimentalServerPlatforms":true`.
+However, note that some extensions installed in Alpine containers may not work due to `glibc` dependencies in native code inside the extension.
+See the [Remote Development and Linux](/docs/remote/linux.md) article for details.
 * All roots/folders in a multi-root workspace will be opened in the same container, regardless of whether there are configuration files at lower levels.
 * The unofficial Ubuntu Docker **snap** package for Linux is **not** supported.
 Follow the [official Docker install instructions for your distribution](https://docs.docker.com/install/#supported-platforms).
-* Docker Toolbox is not currently supported.
+* Docker Toolbox is not supported.
 * Docker variants or alternate containerization tool kits like [podman.io](https://podman.io) are not supported.
 * When installing an extension pack in a container, extensions may install locally instead of inside the container.
 Click the **Install** button for each extension in the Local section of the extension panel to work around the issue.
 See [Microsoft/vscode-remote-release#11](https://github.com/Microsoft/vscode-remote-release/issues/11) for details.
 * If you clone a Git repository using SSH and your SSH key has a passphrase, VS Code's pull and sync features may hang when running remotely.
 Either use an SSH key without a passphrase, clone using HTTPS, or run `git push` from the command line to work around the issue.